 The unit will finish out the year running an Aviation Medicine Refresher course in Papua New Guinea from 10–14 December.
 The team will also be keeping an eye on enrolments for the newly launched Diploma in Aviation Medicine to commence in Semester 1, 2019.

 The Aviation Medicine unit take flight!

-Associate Professor David Newman and Ms Suzy Giuliano visited Doha, Qatar to deliver 2 Aviation Medicine short courses co badged with Qatar airways 30 September – 13 October 2018.
+A/Prof David Newman and Ms Suzy Giuliano visited Doha, Qatar, to deliver two Aviation Medicine short courses co-badged with Qatar Airways from 30 September – 13 October, 2018.
 The Monash Advanced Aviation Medicine course included a diverse group of students from Sweden, Malaysia, Philippines, Australia and the Middle East.

 The Basic Aviation Medicine for Nurses and Paramedics course, delivered to a number of Qatar Airways staff, was also extremely well received.

-The Monash Aviation Medicine unit aim to run 2 courses in Doha in 2019.
+The Monash Aviation Medicine unit aims to run two courses in Doha in 2019.